 About the Vision and Strategy

-The Church of England’s calling is and always has been to proclaim the good news of Jesus Christ afresh in each generation to the people of England.
+The Church of England’s vocation is and always has been to proclaim the good news of Jesus Christ afresh in each generation to the people of England.
 The vision and strategy is an invitation to dioceses and parishes to examine and develop existing strategies and processes in the light of these ideas.

 - A simpler Church, both in governance and structure and in the way we live and share the gospel